-Majority of us (especially in India), are born in a category 1(b) family.
+The majority of us (especially in India), is born in a category 1(b) family.
 A family where, mainly due to tradition, rituals are followed, but, the exact philosophy behind the rituals remains unknown.
 Many a time, they prefer shutting their mental doors.

-Now when we, enlightened with scientific and rational education system, try to question the age-old ritual practices, we get no answers which can satisfy our "intellect" (pun intended).
+Now when we, enlightened with a scientific and rational education system, try to question the age-old ritual practices, we get no answers which can satisfy our "intellect" (pun intended).
 This forces us to slip from 1(b) to category 2(a).
-You see, 1(b) and 2(a) isn't very different.
-Slowly, not getting a proper answer we tend to fall to 2(b) category.
+You see, 1(b) and 2(a) aren't very different.
+Slowly, not getting a proper answer we tend to fall to the 2(b) category.

-Since our school days we see a rush, a race to reach somewhere, a destination quite virtual and vague in definition.
-Most of the times, people don't even know where are they heading to.
+Since our school days, we see a rush, a race to reach somewhere, a destination quite virtual and vague in definition.
+Most of the time, people don't even know where are they heading to.
 They prefer to hide in the crowd and follow the flow.

 We see beautiful skyscrapers being erected all around.
-Beautiful complexes with luxurious swimming pool and other (un)necessities.
+Beautiful complexes with luxurious swimming pools and other (un)necessities.

 We become amazed by the glittering nightlife.

-We reject the virtuous personalities and our role models become the people like Movie Star, Sports Stars, Politicians or someone rich or famous.
+We reject virtuous personalities and our role models become the people like Movie Star, Sports Stars, Politicians, or someone rich or famous.
 We see and follow their lifestyle very closely and define success and happiness accordingly.

-Hence finally understand and accept, the only means to happiness is money and glamor.
+Hence finally understand and accept, the only means to happiness are money and glamor.

-Even though subconsciously we accept even a 1-day-OLD toddler is growing old and not young, we still want to fool our self when we look into the mirror using cosmetics and hair dye.
+Even though subconsciously we accept even a 1-day-OLD toddler is growing old and not young, we still want to fool ourselves when we look into the mirror using cosmetics and hair dye.